oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 2. Something you have, the authenticator device, which may be a security key or a capable phone
 3. Something you are, biometric data such as fingerprint or facial recognition

 Before we authenticate, we need an account with compliant credentials, so let's start with the registration process.
 We'll use a public demo site demonstrating how passkeys work as we step through what's going on in the registration and authentication process.
-Follow along at [webauthn.io](https://webauthn.io/).
+Follow along at Auth0's [webauthn.me](https://webauthn.me/).

 There are a couple of components at play.
 From the user's perspective, they interact with a website and a device like their phone.
 From a technology perspective, there's WebAuthn and CTAP2.
-I'll show screenshots of the user perspective underlying network calls and describe the hand-off between WebAuthn and CTAP2.
+I'll show screenshots of each step, discuss the interaction between the web app and server of the relying party, and describe the hand-off between WebAuthn and CTAP2.

 ## Registering a user for passkeys

 The user opens their favorite site in the browser.
 In the FIDO2 world, the site that makes the WebAuthn calls is the _Relying Party_, and the browser is the _Client_.
 If your site uses a single-page application frontend, the relying party includes both the frontend and backend server.

-{% img blog/passwordless-authentication/webauthnio.jpg alt:"webauthn.io site showing a user name field an buttons to register or authenticate" width:"800" %}{: .center-image }
+{% img blog/passwordless-authentication/webauthnme.jpg alt:"webauthn.me site showing a user name field and a register button" width:"800" %}{: .center-image }

-The web app for the site displays a form to gather user information, an email address, or a user name.
+The web app for the site displays a form to gather user information, an email address or a user name.
 The user enters the required information and presses **Register**.
 The web app recognizes the browser as FIDO2 capable and asks if the user wants to sign in using a passkey instead of a password.
 Of course, the user says, "Yes!"

-{% img blog/passwordless-authentication/webauthnio-register.jpg alt:"webauthn.io site showing a user name entered in the form and a modal from the browser asking to create a passkey" width:"800" %}{: .center-image }
+{% img blog/passwordless-authentication/webauthnme-register.jpg alt:"webauthn.me site showing a user name entered in the form and a modal from the browser asking to create a passkey" width:"800" %}{: .center-image }

-The web app calls the server with credential request options, such as the username and registration-related data.
-You can open debugging capabilities in your browser and watch the network requests.
-Here, we see the payload for the call, which includes the username.
+Behinds the scenes the web app calls the server with credential request options, such as the username and registration-related data.

-{% img blog/passwordless-authentication/webauthnio-register-payload.jpg alt:"webauthn.io payload to register a user includes the username along with registration metadata configurable in advanced settings, such as encryption algorithm" width:"800" %}{: .center-image }

 The server responds with information about the relying party, a user ID, and a cryptographically random value for the registration process called a "challenge."

-{% img blog/passwordless-authentication/webauthnio-register-response.jpg alt:"webauthn.io response includes relying party id, user name and id, and the challenge" width:"800" %}{: .center-image }

-The user selects a device for the passkey, like a phone or tablet.
 The web app uses WebAuthn to generate a new credential, sending the response information from the server, including the challenge.
 The credential call from the browser to the authenticator is possible via CTAP2.

+{% img blog/passwordless-authentication/webauthnme-register-consent.jpg alt:"webauthn.me site showing OS prompt to create a passkey via TouchID" width:"800" %}{: .center-image }

 The authenticator takes over, prompting the user for consent and biometric information.
 The authenticator generates a public/private key set for the website.
 The authenticator signs the public key with an attestation certificate for the device hardware.
 Signing the key with the attestation certificate proves the keyset is from a specific device.
 The authenticator returns the public key in the WebAuthn credential response.

-{% img blog/passwordless-authentication/webauthnio-ctap.jpg alt:"webauthn.io site with a modal to create a passkey showing a QR code" width:"800" %}{: .center-image }

 The web app calls the server with the public key and the user ID to store the user's credentials.

-{% img blog/passwordless-authentication/webauthnio-register-success-payload.jpg alt:"webauthn.io site network call payload to complete registration" width:"800" %}{: .center-image }

 The server verifies the key for completeness and integrity, such as ensuring the certificate's validity, the website origin is accurate, and that the challenge value matches the original response.
 Once verified, the server persists this info, matching your username with the public key so it has the information needed to authenticate you for the passkey later.

-{% img blog/passwordless-authentication/webauthnio-register-success-response.jpg alt:"webauthn.io site network call response to complete the registration" width:"800" %}{: .center-image }
+{% img blog/passwordless-authentication/webauthnme-registration-success.jpg alt:"webauthn.me registration success" width:"800" %}{: .center-image }

 The user is now registered to use FIDO2 authentication mechanisms in the future.
 Before diving into user authentication, let's relook at registration.
 The above scenario demonstrates a user registration process for a new user account.
 But you can extend the method to pre-existing accounts on your favorite site.
 Let's say you already have an existing account on your favorite e-commerce site.
 You open the site and log in with your username and password.
 After authenticating, the web app recognizes the browser as FIDO2 capable and asks if you want to convert your authentication experience away from passwords.
 Of course, you'll want to say, "Yes, passkeys, please!"
 The rest of the steps are the same.